-Santa Cruz is great year-round, but the winter months offer some very special reasons to visit our beach town that you might not expect.
-During the winter months, Santa Cruz gets quieter, and life moves slower.
-If you’re interested in experiencing Santa Cruz like a local, winter time is your chance!
-While Santa Cruz is known for soaking up the sunshine in the summer months, winter provides a unique way to experience some of Santa Cruz’s best features, like huge waves, extremely low tides, and even monarch migrations!
-If you’re considering exploring Santa Cruz in the winter, here’s a short list of the top 5 best ways to enjoy the area during the holiday season.
+Santa Cruz is a great year-round vacation destination, but the winter months offer some very special reasons to visit that you might not expect.
+While Santa Cruz is known for soaking up the sunshine during summer, winter provides a unique way to experience some of Santa Cruz’s best features, like huge waves, extremely low tides, and even monarch migrations!
+If you’re considering exploring Santa Cruz County this winter, here’s a short list of the top 5 ways to enjoy the area during the holiday season!

 Mushroom hunting or foraging is a huge part of the Santa Cruz local culture in the winter months when higher rains lead to mushroom booms in the forests!
 After the first rain of the season, mushrooms begin to crop up everywhere in the natural spaces in Santa Cruz.
 Some of the best spots to go see mushrooms are the UCSC upper campus and Henry Cowell Redwoods State Park.
 Whether you’re a full-blown mycophile or just interested in discovering the bountiful world of mushrooms here in Santa Cruz, there are events happening all winter long for all levels of interest.
-From guided mushroom walks with the Santa Cruz Museum of Natural History to the Fungus Fair happening this January 12-14th, the winter season is truly mushroom time!
-The Fungus Fair is celebrating a very special anniversary this year by commemorating its 50th year of bringing together the community over a shared love of the fungal kingdom!
+From guided mushroom walks at Schwan Lake to the Fungus Fair happening this January 10-12th, the winter season is truly mushroom time!
 If you’re less interested in mushroom hikes, or expert-guided mushroom hunting expeditions, you can always enjoy delicious fungus-forward foods at Far West Fungi, which has one of the best grilled cheeses in town!
 Always remember to be safe when mushroom foraging and consult experts before attempting to eat or pick them for yourself.
 Be sure to follow collection guidelines since California State Parks don’t allow for mushroom picking for personal use but enjoy looking at the beautiful bounty that nature creates right in our own backyards!

 4. ) Hike Waterfalls and River Trails